SLLEN: Semantic-aware Low-light Image Enhancement Network: Introduction

 {\bfseries Model-based Methods:} The most representative model used in LLE methods is Retinex model \cite{retinex1977}.
 This model assumes that an image $\bf{I}$ can be constructed by the illumination map $\bf{U}$ and reflectance map $\bf{R}$, which can be expressed by:

 where $\cdot$ denotes element-wise multiplication.
-According to this model, numerous implementations have been reported \cite{fu2016weighted, guo2016lime, wang2019low, li2018structure, ju2021ide, ng2011total, ren2020lr3m, xu2012structure}.
+According to this model, numerous implementations have been developed \cite{fu2016weighted, guo2016lime, wang2019low, li2018structure, ju2021ide, ng2011total, ren2020lr3m, xu2012structure}.
 For example, Guo \emph{et al.} \cite{guo2016lime} proposed low-light image enhancement (LIME), which refined the coarse illumination map by imposing a structure prior on Retinex model.
-In \cite{xu2012structure}, Li \emph{et al.} used smooth prior to reconstruct LLE problem into an optimization function involving noise distribution, and thus a high-quality result can be acquired.
+By exploring the relationship between total reflected light and scene depth, Ju \emph{et al.}\cite{ju2021ide} optimized this model and then injected the gray-world assumption on it to expose and dehaze simultaneously.
+To eliminate the heavy noise cover in an image, Ren \emph{et al.} \cite{ren2020lr3m} proposed low-rank regularized retinex model, which integrated low-rank prior into a Retinex decomposition process and successfully suppressed remaining noise in the scenes.
+In \cite{xu2012structure}, Li \emph{et al.} used a smooth prior to reconstruct LLE problem into an optimization function involving noise distribution.
 These model-based LLE methods are capable of producing satisfactory results for some cases.
-However, as the hand-craft priors do not fully exploit the properties of clear images, they may induce unrealistic artifacts in the enhanced results, especially when dealing with images with inhomogeneous illumination.
+However, as the hand-craft priors do not fully exploit the properties of clear images, they may induce unrealistic artifacts in the enhanced results, especially when handling images with inhomogeneous illumination.